bile0026/uisp_mikrotik_address_list_sync/README.md

 You can set this to run on a schedule with cron.

+Always deploy from main branch, this should be considered stable.
+All other branches are not considered stable.

 ## Getting started

 It is strongly advised to run this project in a python virtual environment to prevent conflicts.
 This project uses poetry to manage the dependencies and environment.
 If you don't want to run this without using poetry you can run `poetry export --output requirements.txt --without-hashes` to dump the python packages to a `requirements.txt` file, then create a virtual environment with `python -m venv .venv`.
 Run `source bin/activate` to activate the virtual environment.
 Then to install the dependencies run `pip install -r requirements.txt`.